DerGuru/The-Resonant/New Chapters/01 - Part1/P1-13_Grey_Mornings.md

 ﻿## Part 1 - Lost and Found | Ch.
-13 - "Yellow means caution, not stop"
+13 - Yellow means caution, not stop

 Three weeks into training, Jason felt like he was learning to see the world through new eyes.